huangkang1987/parentage/README.md

-This software is able to perform the parentage analysis in the presence of both null alleles and inbreeding (close inbreeding or population subdivision).
+This software is able to perform the parentage analysis in the presence of both null alleles and inbreeding.

 Downloads: